smartshark/sparkSHARK/README.md

 ```

 The DBUtils also support more complex loading commands that allow a logical selection of fields from a collection.
 To this aim,
 a Disjunctive Normal Form (DNF) is defined using lists.
-The logical types can be found in the description of the [database schema](link missing!).
+The concrete logical types can be found in the description of the database schema of the SmartSHARK instance you are using.
 ```Java
 // Java
 /* Load all fields from entity_state that are: